weijinglok/cleanlab-docs/update-quickstart/_sources/index.rst

 cleanlab documentation
 ======================

-`cleanlab <https://github.com/cleanlab/cleanlab>`_ **automatically finds and fixes label issues in your ML datasets.**
+`cleanlab <https://github.com/cleanlab/cleanlab>`_ **automatically finds and fixes label errors in your ML datasets.**

-| This reduces manual work needed to fix data issues and helps train reliable ML models on noisy real-world datasets. ``cleanlab`` has already found thousands of `label errors <https://labelerrors.com>`_ in ImageNet, MNIST, and other popular ML benchmarking datasets, so let's get started with yours!
+| This reduces manual work needed to fix data errors and helps train reliable ML models on noisy real-world datasets. ``cleanlab`` has already found thousands of `label errors <https://labelerrors.com>`_ in ImageNet, MNIST, and other popular ML benchmarking datasets, so let's get started with yours!

 Quickstart
 ==========